This post may contain affiliate links. Please see my disclosure policy for details.

 If you only have time to visit one viewpoint in the city, let this be it.
 It’s a fantastic place to watch the sunset or see the breathtaking views.

-Here’s a complete viewpoint guide to Calton Hill Edinburgh.
+Here’s a complete viewpoint guide and the best things to do on Calton Hill Edinburgh.

 Calton Hill has also been featured on the big screen in TV and movie productions.
 Including BBC’s North and South, The romantic movie One Day with Anne Hathaway, the musical Sunshine on Leith and more recently the Railway Man starring Colin Firth.